Large Time Behaviour and the Second Eigenvalue Problem for Finite State Mean-Field Interacting Particle Systems: Introduction

 Another example arises in the modelling of a wireless local area network (WLAN).
 Here, each particle is a wireless node trying to access a common medium, and the state of a particle represents the aggressiveness with which a packet transmission is attempted.
 The nodes interact with each other via the medium access control (MAC) protocol implemented in the system.
 Whenever a wireless node encounters a collision due to a transmission from another node, it changes its state to a less aggressive one, and whenever it succeeds, it changes its state to a more aggressive one.
 Therefore, the evolution of the state of a node depends on the empirical measure of the states of all the nodes, as in our mean-field model.
-This model was first proposed by Bianchi~\cite{bianchi-98} and has proved to be very successful in analysing the performance of the MAC protocol; other works that focus on the WLAN application include: Bordenave et al.~\cite{bordenave-etal-12} who studied a two time scale mean-field interacting particle system with a fast varying background process to model partial interference among nodes, Kumar et~al.~\cite{kumar-etal-06} who used the mean-field model to study the performance of WLANs using a fixed-point analysis, Ramaiyan et~al.~\cite{ramaiyan-etal-08} and Bhattacharya and Kumar~\cite{bhattacharya-kumar-17} who looked at the problem of short term unfairness using the aforementioned fixed-point analysis, etc. Note that our model is a continuous-time modification of the discrete-time models in the above papers.
-Yet the continuous time model provides accurate predictions on the discrete-time model; see~{\cite[page~4]{borkar-sundaresan-12}}.
-For a continuous-time model, see~Boorstyn~et~al.~\cite{boorstyn-etal-87}.
+This model was first proposed by Bianchi~\cite{bianchi-98} and has proved to be useful in analysing the performance of the MAC protocol; other works that focus on the WLAN application include: Bordenave et al.~\cite{bordenave-etal-12} who studied a two time scale mean-field interacting particle system with a fast varying background process to model partial interference among nodes, Kumar et~al.~\cite{kumar-etal-06} who used the mean-field model to study the performance of WLANs using a fixed-point analysis, Ramaiyan et~al.~\cite{ramaiyan-etal-08} and Bhattacharya and Kumar~\cite{bhattacharya-kumar-17} who looked at the problem of short term unfairness using the aforementioned fixed-point analysis, etc. Note that our model is a continuous-time modification of the discrete-time models in the above papers.
+Yet the continuous-time model provides accurate predictions on the discrete-time model; see~{\cite[page~4]{borkar-sundaresan-12}}.
+Some papers work directly with the continuous-time model; see, for example,~Boorstyn~et~al.~\cite{boorstyn-etal-87}.

 Other applications that use the mean-field model include analysis and control of spread of epidemics in networks \cite{benaim-leboudec-08,akhil-etal-19,leonard-90,djehiche-kaj-95}, dynamic routing in circuit-switched networks~\cite{anantharam-91}, scheduling in cellular systems~\cite{manjerkar-etal-14}, game-theoretic modelling and analysis of behaviour of agents in societal networks \cite{reiffers-sundaresan,li-etal-15}, etc.